ofiwg/libfabric/man/fi_getinfo.3.md

 : Similar to FI_DIRECTED_RECV, but only applies to tagged receive operations.

+*FI_EXACT_DIRECTED_RECV*
+: Similar to FI_DIRECTED_RECV, but requires the source address to be exact, i.e., FI_ADDR_UNSPEC is not allowed.
+This capability can be used alone, or in conjunction with FI_DIRECTED_RECV or FI_TAGGED_DIRECTED_RECV as a modifier to disallow FI_ADDR_UNSPEC being used as the source address.

 *FI_FENCE*
 : Indicates that the endpoint support the FI_FENCE flag on data transfer operations.
 Support requires tracking that all previous